seirana/GEscDRS-TheraNet/README.md

 # Documentations
 ????
-All further documentation about the pipeline can be found in the docs/ directory or under the links below:
+All further documentation about the pipeline can be found in the [docs/](https://github.com/seirana/GEscDRS-TheraNet/blob/main/docs)directory or under the links below:
 Installation and configuration
 Add host genomes to GEscDRS-TheraNet
-Available options
+GEscDRS
-Outputs structure
+TheraNet

 # Funding
 The project was funded by the German Research Foundation (DFG) Research Unit ????.